Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 \subsection{Grothendieck's construction}

-We will now compare the general notion of algebraic homology with the construction sketched by Grothendieck in \cite[Page 109]{MR1942134} (which also appears in a letter to L. Breen, see \cite[cote 134-2]{grotharchives} page 60).
+We will now compare the general notion of algebraic homology with the construction sketched by Grothendieck in \cite[page 109]{MR1942134} (which also appears in a letter to L. Breen, see \cite[cote 134-2]{grotharchives} page 60).
 As we are working with the fppf topology, we will have to modify slightly the presentation that was originally done by Grothendieck in the context of the Zariski topology.
 For this, and all along this section, we will assume that $X$ is a smooth scheme, connected and of dimension $n$ over $k$.
 Let $x \in X^{(d)}$ be a point of dimension $d$ on $X$.

-We consider the functor $G \mapsto H_x^{n-d}(X_x,G)$, of (fppf) local cohomology at $x$, defined on the category of abelian group schemes (separated and of finite type) over $k$.
-By purity (proposition \ref{p0}) we have $H_x^{n-d-1}(X_x,G)\simeq 0$ and thus the above functor is left exact in $G$.
-It is therefore pro-representable by an abelian pro-gourp scheme $J_x(X)$.
+We consider the functor $G \mapsto H_x^{n-d}(X_x,G)$, (fppf) local cohomology at $x$, defined on the category of abelian group schemes (separated and of finite type) over $k$.
+By purity (Proposition \ref{p0}) we have $H_x^{n-d-1}(X_x,G)\simeq 0$ and thus the above functor is left exact in $G$.
+It is therefore pro-representable by an abelian pro-group scheme $J_x(X)$.